XavierBoubert/Photos/MILESTONE.md

 ## Bug Fixes

+- Album item show the true number of its items and not only visibles
+- In admin mode, generation of banner fails sometimes
 - Move get counts commented code in true api command
 - Featured animation in Responsive mode
 - Test and fix bad Featured links